 When you retire in Costa Rica, the Pura Vida, or “pure life,” is yours for living.
 The saying is an integral part of the Costa Rican lifestyle and culture and one that Expats embrace.

-Why choose Retirement to Costa Rica?
+Why choose Retirement in Costa Rica?

 This tropical country in Central America is listed as one of the best countries to retire to.
 It scores high on the World Happiness Index, and people also live longer!